astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Asks if the search text, in `value`, is a substring of any of the strings in `collection`, ignoring case.
+Asks if the search text, in `value`, is a substring of the strings in `collection`, ignoring case.

 ##### Returns